mister2d/CoexistAI/README.md

 2. **Configure your model and embedding settings:**

    - Edit `model_config.py` to set your preferred LLM and embedding model.
+   - Edit above file to set your preferred SearxNG host and port (if needed)
    - Add LLM and Embedder API Key (for google mode both would be same)
    - Example (for full local mode):
     ```py